amit-sides/Updater/Program/README.md

 1. Install python 3 and pip, if you don't have it already.

+   * Make sure Tkinter was installed with python as well.

-3. Run the following command to install the required python packages:
+2. Run the following command to install the required python packages:

    ```batch
    python3 -m pip install -r requirements.txt
    ```

-5. You now should be ready to run the program and use it! (see usage below)
+3. You now should be ready to run the program and use it! (see usage below)

 ## Usage